sam-coble/seq2seq/README.md

-# RNN multi-purpose text classifier by scratch
+# Sequence-to-sequence RNN autoencoder
-For use in parseing out inline code excerpts
+from scratch in Julia

 ### CHAR TABLE